maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Can I remote control my robot with a game controller?
-At this moment in beta, there is the option to add support for game controllers (Sony, XBox).
+At this moment in beta, there is the option to add support for game controllers (Sony, Microsoft).

-Click the Block Extension button and then either enable the DualShock or XBox One controller.
+Click the Block Extension button and then either enable the Playstation DualShock or XBox One controller.
 New blocks will pop-up in your palette (left).

 There is one serious drawback: the program [needs](https://www.lego.com/en-us/service/help/products/themes-sets/lego-mindstorms-robot-inventor/coding-with-the-lego-mindstorms-robot-inventor-app-408100000020946#:~:text=Because%20Streaming,running) to execute in streaming mode (ie live connection to the PC).
 Another drawback is the latency, lingo for "slow": the button press goes from controller, via Bluetooth link, to the PC; the PC streams actions to the hub.